Asterixss/VolumeManager/README.md

 * Windows 10 or newer
 * Audio device configured in Windows
-* Administrator privileges may be required for certain audio operations / when installing the Software using the Installer
+* Administrator privileges may be required for certain audio operations or when installing the software using the installer

 ## Project Structure